Skip to main content

 Workforce Page

-The States Advancing All-Payer Health Equity Approaches and Development (AHEAD) Model is a new federal program that would allow Medicare to join Vermont’s health care reform efforts to improve the health of Vermonters and advance health equity.
+AHEAD Model is a new federal program that would allow Medicare to join Vermont’s health care reform efforts to improve the health of Vermonters and advance health equity.

 AHEAD Model Page

-About the Office of Health Care Reform
+Welcome to the Office of Health Care Reform

 The Office of Health Care Reform within the Agency of Human Services coordinates health care payment and care delivery reform initiatives across state government.
-Vermont’s health care reform efforts are designed around four goals:
+Vermont’s health care reform efforts are oriented around four goals:

 1. Reducing health care costs and cost growth.